 In this blog, we’ll break down the most critical CMMS KPIs, why they matter, and how you can leverage them to make smarter maintenance decisions.
 Let’s get started!

 Before we get into the nitty-gritty, let’s define what Key Performance Indicators (KPIs) are.
 In the simplest terms, KPIs are measurable values that indicate how well your maintenance operations are performing.
-They help answer important questions like:

 A CMMS makes tracking these KPIs effortless by automating data collection, generating reports, and giving you real-time insights into asset health and performance.